paulojblack/pauloblackcom/src/markdown/20230627-performance-feedback.md

 difference between your and the report's personal efforts to improve the situation, and the social and bureaucratic reality of what's involved in firing someone *if things ever come to that point*.

+## Criticize outcomes, not efforts

 ## Avoid criticising # hours worked and other easily disputable topics

-## Criticize outcomes, not efforts

 ## Connect everything back to their personal motivations

 ## Don't overwhelm them with criticism

+##

 ## Don't be disappointed when they don't become your highest performer overnight
+Celebrate little wins.
+If there's *any* positive movement after you engage with them, that needs to be magnified, celebrated, and the pressure kept applied to repeat that cycle.
+You may feel frustrated, especially if you spent a good deal of time reflecting on how to articulate what needs to be worked on and invested your energy to the extent I've described above, if they don't turn the ship around and check off every item you've discussed now that they've been made aware of it.